• Skip to primary navigation

 • Ragda makes a great side for bread, an addition for chaats.
 From ragda pattice and ragda samosa to serving it with parathas or rice, it is a perfect curry.

 • I make it with a handful of ingredients.
-The curry can be jazzed up with some potatoes or extra spices or kept basic with just some cumin and chili.
+However, the curry can be jazzed up with some potatoes or extra spices or kept basic with just some cumin and chili.

 • It is a comfort meal with parathas or rice.
-It is not very spicy and is apt to be labelled as 'comfort food'.
+It is not very spicy and is great to be labelled as 'comfort food'.

 • The same recipe is easy to make with soaked peas or with unsoaked ones.
 The time required to cook varies but the method remains same.

-I like to make them with soaked peas.
+• I generally like to make the ragda recipe with soaked peas.
 To soak them, submerge them in water that covers the peas completely and is an inch above it and leave them overnight or for 6-7 hours.

 1- Wash and drain the white peas.
 Soak them in water that covers them completely and is one inch above the peas.